AutoResearch/autora/docs/contribute/index.md

 # Contributor Guide

 The AutoRA project is a collection of packages which together form a framework for closed-loop empirical research.
 We invite contributions to all parts of the project, including the ["core" packages](core.md), and the [modules](modules/index.md).
-Below is a brief overview of the project structure, along with pointers to more detailed contribution guides for each part of the project.
+Below is an overview of the project structure, along with brief mention of the style guide we follow as well as pointers to more detailed contribution guides for each part of the project.

 !!! hint
     If you run into any issues or have any questions regarding a contribution to AutoRA, please reach out to us on the